bzlparty/tools/docs/platforms.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

+# Platforms

-Default platform mapping and helpers
+Default platform mappings and helpers

 <a id="host_platform"></a>